jamirawan/dox/Git/git-init.md

 ```

+## New repository on Github

-## When you created a repository on Github, it comes with instruction below
+When you created a repository on Github, it comes with instruction below

 **Quick setup — if you’ve done this kind of thing before**
 Get started by creating a new file or uploading an existing file.
 We recommend every repository include a README, LICENSE, and .gitignore.